-Automation plus artificial intelligence create a new type of workforce that drives digital transformation and broadens business opportunities.
-IA is still a newborn in the world of technologies, but it learns and develops fast, becoming an important player in the market.
+Automation together with artificial intelligence creates a new type of workforce that drives digital transformation and broadens business opportunities.
+Intelligent automation (IA) is still a newborn in the world of technologies, but it learns and develops fast, becoming an important player in the market.
 Intelligent automation trends are in the spotlight, capturing the attention of CEOs, developers and analysts around the world.

 SaM Solutions can help your company automate various procedures and incorporate artificial intelligence, machine learning and other modern technologies into your projects.
-Our specialists have substantial experience in automation and creating various solutions with AI elements, for instance, Bing Speech API, Language Understanding Intelligent Service (LUIS), Face API, Computer vision API, a mobile application ViaOpta Hello and more.
+Our specialists have substantial experience in automation and creating various solutions with AI elements.
 Contact our specialists and get answers to all of your questions.